History of espionage: French Revolution and Napoleonic wars, (1793–1815)

 The Kingdom of Great Britain, almost continuously at war with France (1793–1815), built a wide network of agents and funded local elements trying to overthrow governments hostile to Britain.
 It paid special attention to threats of an invasion of the British Isles, and to a possible uprising in Ireland.
 Britain in 1794 appointed William Wickham as Superintendent of Aliens in charge of espionage and the new secret service.
 He strengthened the British intelligence system by emphasizing the centrality of the intelligence cycle – query, collection, collation, analysis and dissemination – and the need for an all-source centre of intelligence.
-Even so, Britain reduced its clandestine operations following the 1802 Treaty of Amiens as it emphasized the development of commercial relations with the Continent and some members of Parliament questioned the use of secret service funds.
+Britain reduced its clandestine operations following the 1802 Treaty of Amiens as it emphasized the development of commercial relations with the Continent and some members of Parliament questioned the use of secret service funds.

 Napoleon made heavy use of agents, especially regarding Russia.
 Besides espionage, they recruited soldiers, collected money, enforced the Continental System against imports from Britain, propagandized, policed border entry into France through passports, and protected the estates of the Napoleonic nobility.
 His senior men coordinated the policies of satellite countries.